Just the right combination of modern, journalistic and fine art.

 A WEDDING DAY PHOTO TIMELINE

-Weddings are a gorgeous combination of posing and candid shots.
+Weddings are a gorgeous combination of lightly directed portraits and candid, journalistic documentation of the day.
 Putting fun in formals is what I’m all about.
-Even in a flurry of excitement, I can offer a few tips to help wedding parties strike the best pose ever.
 There’s little more important to a perfectly executed event than an organized timeline.
 If you are looking to effectively plan out your wedding day with your wedding coordinator or fiancé, here’s a look at how long things typically take from my point of view.
 I am here to help assist you in planning out your day so that you don’t miss a beat, so please contact me and we’ll be glad to help you create a schedule to make things go smoothly.

 If VIDEOGRAPHY is with us then add 30 minutes to your getting ready time.

-I prefer to shoot these group shots when everyone is ready and fresh, right before the ceremony, meeting at the designated spot 15 minutes before the ceremony ensures an on-time arrival.
-Since the most important goal is getting you to your wedding on schedule, plan on wedding party photos to take 15-30 minutes depending on how many variations of groupings you want to take.
-I would plan about 20 minutes for 2-3 full wedding party photos, photos of the men together and women together, and a photo of you and each of your wedding party members alone.
-Add travel time if necessary.
+I prefer to shoot these group shots immediately after the family formals or right before the ceremony if you're doing a first look.
+I would plan about 20 minutes for 2-3 full wedding party photos, photos of the men together and women together, and a photo of you and each of your wedding party members alone if you wish.

 If VIDEOGRAPHY is with us add 10 minutes to wedding party photos.